 This short guide is intended to give you a basic understanding of the different types out there are and will hopefully help you to decide when choosing your camera.

 The first step you need to do is decide on your budget.
-How much are you willing to spend?
+How much are you willing to spend on your camera?
 It doesn’t have to be lots and you don’t need every bit of camera equipment to get up and running with photography.
 All you need is a camera body and a lens.

 But first we need to select a camera type.
 The main types are: